al-ell/wanderlist/README.md

 #### Heroku

 Create Database:
+* Log in to Heroku (or create account) using two-factor authentication.
 * Click “Create New Instance”
-* Set up your plan
+* Set up your plan:
   * Give your plan a Name (this is commonly the name of the project)
   * Select the Tiny Turtle (Free) plan
   * You can leave the Tags field blank